stefanoborini/book-modelviewcontroller/source/02_mvc_variations/45_Qt_MVC.rst

 With more complex views, or models, the Qt mechanism breaks down, because it's finalized at a very specific data organization and visualization mechanism.

+Provides the following Models

+QStringListModel: Stores a list of strings
+QStandardItemModel: Stores arbitrary hierarchical items
+QFileSystemModel:  Encapsulate the local file system
+QSqlQueryModel: Encapsulate an SQL result set
+QSqlTableModel: Encapsulates an SQL table
+QSqlRelationalTableModel: Encapsulates an SQL table with foreign keys
+QSortFilterProxyModel: Sorts and/or filters another model

+QAbstractItemModel

+and the following Views

+QColumnView, QHeaderView, QListView, QTableView, and QTreeView.
+QAbstractItemView

+The Qt MVC is simple and aimed at specific data representation and visualization.
+It's not a general framework for MVC.

+Delegates:

+Factories for editors. createEditor() method can be reimplemented to return a specific widget that can edit a given cell in the model.
+It also has the gateway routines model->editor and editor->model for the data
+transit: setEditorData and setModelData.
+They are called at the beginning of the edit and at the end.